Alexander-T-Moss/Hex-Zero/README.md

 2. Adjust panel clips to utilise foam tape and clear XY joints
 3. Create some sort of proper feet
 4. Finish tidying up the CAD
+5. Create a minimalistic BOM (cheap as possible)